How to Do Hammer Curls

 How to Do Hammer Curls With Perfect Form

-- Stand holding a pair of dumbbells at arms length by your sides with your palms facing inward.
+- Stand holding a pair of dumbbells at arms length by your sides with your palms facing each other.

-- Keeping your elbows tucked, your upper arms locked in place (only your hands and forearms should move), and your palms facing each other, curl the dumbbells as close to your shoulders as you can.
+- Keeping your elbows tucked, your upper arms locked in place (only your hands and forearms should move), and your palms facing inward, curl the dumbbells as close to your shoulders as you can.

 - Pause, and then slowly lower the weights back to the starting position.